-For the more than 1,850 students who form the Saint Vincent community, the $12.5 million Robert S. Carey Student Center serves as a place to catch up with friends, work out, pray and unwind.
-The center includes a fitness center, swimming pool, lounge, book center, coffee shop, gym, performing arts center, art gallery and student chapel, as well as a nondenominational prayer room.
+For the more than 1,500 students who form the Saint Vincent community, the $12.5 million Robert S. Carey Student Center serves as a place to catch up with friends, work out, pray and unwind.
+The center includes a fitness center, swimming pool, student lounge, bookstore, grab-and-go eatery, gym, performing arts center, art gallery and student chapel, as well as a nondenominational prayer room.

 Community service is an important part of life here: About two-thirds of Saint Vincent students volunteer.
-You might help spruce up campus, mentor inner-city kids or comfort AIDS patients in Brazil.
+Help spruce up campus, mentor inner-city kids or comfort AIDS patients in Brazil.
 Whatever you do, chances are you’ll be getting more out of it than you give.

 Saint Benedict Hall features pod style double occupancy rooms.
 Bathrooms are communal, and there is central air conditioning.
 Saint Benedict has 238 rooms with 452 beds, including 17 rooms with private baths.